-Honestly, what you’re seeing doesn’t surprise me.
-What most people don’t realize is that we are all under constant attack.
-Every account, every server, every machine connected to the internet.
-It’s slow and unrelenting.
+Honestly, what you’re seeing doesn’t surprise me at all.
+Most people don’t realize that we are all under constant attack.
+Every account, every server, and every machine connected to the internet is subject to slow, persistent, and unrelenting aggression from hackers trying to go where they don’t belong.

 But it’s also normal.